SinghHrmn/ConvertMaster/README.md

 # Documentation
 ## XML to CSV
-For Converting XML to CSV we will provide XML data which must include the <csv_data></csv_data> as firsrt root and thi
+For Converting XML to CSV we will provide XML data which must include the <csv_data></csv_data> as firsrt root and each data should be included in row tag.
+The exaple code is given below
+### XML CODE
 ```xml
     <?xml version="1.0"?>
     <csv_data>